The Mystery of Edwin Drood: Summary

 The novel begins as John Jasper leaves a London opium den.
-The next evening, Edwin Drood visits Jasper, who is the choirmaster at Cloisterham Cathedral and is also his uncle.
-Edwin confides that he has misgivings about his betrothal to Rosa Bud, which had been previously arranged by their respective fathers.
+He is the choirmaster at Cloisterham Cathedral.
+The next evening, he is visited by his nephew, Edwin Drood.
+Edwin confides that he has misgivings about his betrothal to Rosa Bud, which had been arranged by their fathers.
 The next day, Edwin visits Rosa at the Nuns' House, the boarding school where she lives.
 They quarrel good-naturedly, which they apparently do frequently during his visits.
 Meanwhile, Jasper, having an interest in the cathedral crypt, seeks the company of Durdles, a man who knows more about the crypt than anyone else.

 Neville Landless and his twin sister Helena are sent to Cloisterham for their education.
-Neville will study with the minor canon Rev. Crisparkle; Helena will live at the Nuns' House with Rosa.
-Neville confides to Rev. Crisparkle that he had hated his cruel stepfather, while Rosa confides to Helena that she loathes and fears her music-master, Jasper.
-Neville is immediately smitten with Rosa and is indignant that Edwin prizes his betrothal lightly.
-Edwin provokes him and he reacts violently, giving Jasper the opportunity to spread rumours about Neville's having a violent temper.
-Rev. Crisparkle tries to reconcile Edwin and Neville, who agrees to apologise to Edwin if the former will forgive him.
+Neville will study with the minor canon the Rev. Septimus Crisparkle; Helena will live at the Nuns' House with Rosa.
+Neville confides to Mr Crisparkle that he had hated his cruel stepfather, while Rosa confides to Helena that she loathes and fears Jasper, who is her music master.
+Neville is immediately smitten with Rosa and is indignant that Edwin treats his betrothal so lightly.
+Edwin provokes him and he reacts violently, which gives Jasper the opportunity to spread rumours that Neville has a violent temper.
+Mr Crisparkle tries to reconcile Edwin and Neville; Neville agrees to apologise to Edwin if Edwin will forgive him.
 It is arranged that they will dine together for this purpose on Christmas Eve at Jasper's home.

-Rosa's guardian, Mr. Grewgious, tells her that she has a substantial inheritance from her father.
+Rosa's guardian, Mr Grewgious, tells her that she has a substantial inheritance from her father.
 When she asks whether there would be any forfeiture if she did not marry Edwin, he replies that there would be none on either side.
-Back at his office in London, Mr. Grewgious gives Edwin a ring which Rosa's father had given to her mother, with the proviso that Edwin must either give the ring to Rosa as a sign of his irrevocable commitment to her or return it to Mr. Grewgious.
-Mr. Bazzard, Mr. Grewgious's clerk, witnesses this transaction.
+Back at his office in London, Mr Grewgious gives Edwin a ring which Rosa's father had given to her mother, with the proviso that Edwin must either give the ring to Rosa as a sign of his irrevocable commitment to her or return it to Mr Grewgious.
+Mr Bazzard, Mr Grewgious's clerk, witnesses this transaction.

 Next day, Rosa and Edwin amicably agree to end their betrothal.
-They decide to ask Mr. Grewgious to break the news to Jasper, and Edwin intends to return the ring to Mr. Grewgious.
+They decide to ask Mr Grewgious to break the news to Jasper, and Edwin intends to return the ring to Mr Grewgious.
 Meanwhile, Durdles takes Jasper into the cathedral crypt.
 On the way there Durdles points out a mound of quicklime.
-Jasper provides a bottle of wine to Durdles.
-The wine is mysteriously potent and Durdles soon loses consciousness; while unconscious he dreams that Jasper goes off by himself in the crypt.
-As they return from the crypt, they encounter a boy called Deputy, and Jasper, thinking he was spying on them, takes him by the throat – but, seeing that this will strangle him, lets him go.
+Jasper provides Durdles with a bottle of wine.
+The wine is mysteriously potent and Durdles loses consciousness; while unconscious he dreams that Jasper goes off by himself in the crypt.
+As Jasper and Durdles return from the crypt, they encounter a boy called Deputy; Jasper, thinking he was spying on them, takes him by the throat but, realising that this will strangle him, lets him go.